Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d4-test.md

 So far, you've done all testing as a member of the Admin User Group.
 Next we'll need to make sure that members of the Viewers User Group can also view and interact with the model.

-To to do his you will need to create a new test user.
+To to do this you will need to create a new test user.
 You can't simply switch the Viewers User Group with your user.
 Recall in the Twinit Academy training that permissions in Twinit are **cumulative**.
 So even though you may choose to interact with the web client as a Viewer, all requests to Twinit would be authorized on your cumulative **Admin and Viewer** permissions.
 Meaning testing with your user would never test if the read-only permissions assigned to Viewers work correctly.

-There are umber of ways of create a test user.
-These steps will use mailinator.com, but if you have other ways please feel free to use them.
+There are a number of ways to create a test user.
+These steps will use mailinator.com as a disposable email inbox service for the test user, but if you have other ways please feel free to use them.

+> **Note**: Mailinator.com allows for creating temporary public email inboxes that can receive emails sent to any mailinator.com email address.
+Emails sent to public Mailinator email inboxes are automatically deleted after a few hours if you do not delete the emails first.
+However, Mailinator public inboxes can be found by anyone who knows the email address you used.
+So if you are using a confidential model to test the application, you may wish to use a different method to create a test user.

 1. In the header menu select "User Groups"